PLC Ladder Programming Training Course

 Introduction to OMRON PLC programming

-21 HoursThis course provides an introduction to the fundamentals of Programmable Logic Controllers (PLC).
-Following a thorough discussion of the core concepts of PLCs, students will learn and practice basic Ladder Diagram instructions through hands-on tasks in Industrial Automation.
-This course is designed for Electrical Specialists, Mechanical Engineers, and Programmers who are interested in Industrial Automation.
+21 HoursThis course provides students with an overview of the fundamentals of Programmable Logic Controllers (PLC).
+After exploring the core concepts of PLCs, participants will learn and practice essential Ladder Diagram instructions through industrial automation applications.
+Target Audience: Electrical Specialists, Mechanical Engineers, and Programmers interested in Industrial Automation.

 Remote Terminal Unit (RTU) Configuration for Automation and Control Power Systems

-21 HoursA Remote Terminal Unit (RTU) is a crucial field device designed to gather data, transmit signals, and execute control commands within automation and power system networks.
+21 HoursA Remote Terminal Unit (RTU) serves as a vital field device responsible for collecting data, transmitting signals, and executing control commands within automation and power system networks.

-This instructor-led, live training (available both online and on-site) is targeted at intermediate-level professionals who aim to configure RTUs for automation and control operations in power cell environments.
+This instructor-led, live training (available online or onsite) is designed for intermediate-level professionals seeking to configure RTUs for automation and control operations within power cell environments.

-- Set up RTU hardware and accurately map input/output channels.
+- Set up RTU hardware and correctly map input/output channels.

-- Configure communication parameters for seamless integration with SCADA and control systems.
+- Configure communication parameters to ensure seamless integration with SCADA and control systems.

 - Implement logic, alarms, and control strategies within RTU platforms.